Hazel-25/Card-Game/README.md

 ## Instructions
  1. Each player draws a card from the deck.
- 2. after drawing the cars the program will process the card that was drawn.
+ 2. After drawing the cars the program will process the card that was drawn.
  3. After processing the player with the highest card will win.

  ### UML Diagram